 Name Applies to Description High device thread CPU time ratio (deprecated) • device Aggregates the duration of the warning High thread CPU usage (deprecated) and divides by the uptime of the device.
-High device overall CPU time ratio • device Aggregates the duration of the warning High Experial CPU usage and divides by the uptime of the device.
-High application thread CPU time ratio • applic • exect • binary
+High device overall CPU time ratio • device Aggregates the duration of the warning High overall CPU usage and divides by the uptime of the device.
+High application thread CPU time ratio • applic • execu • binary the different versions of a same application and see which one stays longer in a high CPU condition.